How to set up local development for Kirby and Tailwind, Version 2

 Or, you can use this alternative syntax…

-…which was introduced (confusingly) in Tailwind 3.0’s installation instructions:
+…which was introduced (confusingly for me) in Tailwind 3.0’s installation instructions:

 Step 12 Set up a ‘main’ CSS file to import Tailwind files, and add your custom CSS and components